TheInstituteOfCode/Tiff-test/_posts/2017-11-09-the-time-i-----transformed-my-body-and-mind-with-hiit.md

 ![](/uploads/versions/kayla6---x----455-520x---.jpg)

-It was also a time in my life where i was feeling particularly vulnerable; I was finding my feet again having returned back home to Perth and I was dating Richard's (see my previous post) who I felt too weak to resist.
-I decided that if I couldn’t find the strength internally to protect myself, I would begin on the outside and work my way in.
-With this double edged determination I went on the hunt for a fitness program.
+It was also a time in my life when I was feeling particularly vulnerable; I was finding my feet again having returned back home to Perth and I was dating Richard's (see my previous post) who I felt too weak to resist.
+I decided that if I couldn’t find the strength internally to protect myself, I would begin on the outside and work my way in. &nbsp;With this double edged determination I began researching the best way to get in shape.

-I stumbled across Kayla Itsines Bikini Body Guide (BBG) on Instagram and after seeing the transformation photo’s of other women I immediately went online and purchased a copy of the exercise Guide and Nutrition Guide for AUD 110 (Now the program is available as an app and she has released a cook book).
+I stumbled across the concept of High Intensity Interval Training (HIIT) on Instagram and after seeing the transformation photo’s of other women I immediately started looking at various HIIT workouts.

 **Points that I shouldn't have to state but I will anyway:**